solve-coagulate/lispfun/README.md

 2. **Testing Basic Programs**
    - Provide unit tests demonstrating that simple Lisp programs evaluate correctly.
    - Example programs: arithmetic computations, defining and calling functions.
+   - A Lisp test script (`selftest.lisp`) returns 1 when all tests pass, allowing Python to verify functionality by running it through the Lisp evaluator.

 3. **Self-hosted Evaluator (Lisp)**
    - Write a Lisp evaluator in Lisp, running on the Python interpreter.